teifip/gcic-mqtt-client/README.md

 This helper enhances the [MQTT.js](https://www.npmjs.com/package/mqtt) library with:
 - Configuration parameters specific to the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) solution;
 - Methods to publish device events and state updates in a straightforward manner;
-- Automatic subscription to device configuration updates;
+- Automatic subscription to device configuration updates and commands;
 - Support for auto-renewal of the device token ([JWT](https://tools.ietf.org/html/rfc7519) used as MQTT client password).

 All the options, methods and events supported by the [MQTT.js](https://www.npmjs.com/package/mqtt) library remain accessible, so that taking advantage of this helper does not cause any loss of functionality.